schwartzlab-methods/NEST-interactive/README.md

 bash nest_interactive 8080 server/data/files/ PDAC_64630
 ````

+However, if you are interested to run the frontend and backend separately, you can follow the instructions below.
 ### Frontend:

 1. If VSCode is installed, adding the "Live Server" extension from Ritwick Dey makes spinning up a server easy.
 Access the server hosted at http://127.0.0.1:5500/HTML%20file/NEST-vis.html